Scheduler (18 min)

 07 Events

-Using the dropdown, you can choose any object in Salesforce—for example, Event.
+Using the dropdown, you can choose any object in Salesforce, such as an Event.
 You can also choose the Number of Records to pull.
-It is important to keep in mind the number of events a user can have, For example, a user could have more than 30 events scheduled.
+It is important to keep in mind the number of events a user can have.
+For example, a user could have more than 30 events scheduled.

 When configuring Conditions, you can set any criteria to filter specific events.
-For example, you only want future events to display and events that are assigned to your specific Salesforce user.
+For example, you want to display only future events and events assigned to your specific Salesforce user.

 In the Mapping step, you can configure your Salesforce source to the corresponding field.